Office of Communications

 • Limit text to 3 lines with up to 5 words each, plus a clear headline.

-• Use a friendly URL or QR code to direct viewers to detailed information.
+• Use a user-friendly URL or QR code to direct viewers to detailed information.

 • Always proofread and double-check for accuracy.